- Chelsea Green - http://www.chelseagreen.com/content -

 How to Grow Oyster Mushrooms Indoors

-Is frost setting in on your strawberries, or dipping temperatures terminating your tomatoes?
+Is frost setting in?
+Dipping temperatures terminating your backyard projects?

 One of our favorite resources for off-season growing or simply growing food year-round in your urban “homestead” is Fresh Food from Small Spaces: The Square-Inch Gardener’s Guide to Year-Round Growing, Fermenting, and Sprouting by R. J. Ruppenthal.
 The book shows you how to grow vegetables on balconies and patios, but also how to grow some simple and nutritious foods indoors such as sprouts and mushrooms.